Manfred Diaz

 Ph.
 D candidate at Mila and Montreal Robotics.

-I am a final year PhD candidate in Machine Learning and Robotics at Mila under the supervision of Liam Paull with a keen interest in AI and machine learning (ML) shared roots with other scientific disciplines exploring human-built structures and interactions, such as economics, game theory, mechanism design, and social choice theory.
-Primarily, my research focuses on how various problems at the foundations of ML mirror those in these other disciplines and how these connections offer well-grounded frameworks for better understanding the present and shaping the future of AI.
-I have interned at Google X, J.P.
-Morgan AI Research, Motional Inc., and Huawei Noah’s Ark Lab Canada.
+I am a final year PhD candidate in Machine Learning and Robotics at Mila under the supervision of Liam Paull.
+My research focuses on AI and ML roots within other scientific disciplines, such as economics, game theory, mechanism design, and social choice theory, how various problems at the foundations of ML mirror others in these disciplines, and how these connections offer well-grounded frameworks for better understanding the present and shaping the future of AI.

 Updates